rafaelnacle/rafaelnacle/README.md

 ### Hi there! 👋

 - 🔭 I’m currently working on Getting Graduated!
-- 🌱 I’m currently learning JavaScript, React, Vue.js
+- 🌱 I’m currently learning JavaScript, React and Typescript
 - 👯 I’m looking to collaborate on JavaScript
 - 📫 How to reach me: rafaelnacle@gmail.com
 - ⚡ Fun fact: I am half Lebanese